 Whether it arises from new leadership or even bankruptcy, restructuring focuses largely on increased efficiency and profitability.
 Because it is a significant undertaking that impacts a businesses’ bottom line, it also requires consideration, planning, and the foresight of experienced professionals who can guide you through the process.

 Corporate reorganizations can be complicated - but finding legal help doesn’t have to be.
-Contact Hendershot, Cannon & Hisey, P.C. today to see how our team can guide and protect your organization’s restructuring.
+Contact Hendershot, Cowart & Hisey, P.C. today to see how our team can guide and protect your organization’s restructuring.

 The IRS Revenue Code (Section 368) identifies seven different types of corporation reorganization.